elixir-europe/rdmkit/pages/how_to_contribute.md

 ---
-title: "This is a test page"
+title: Invoking a merge conflict
 keywords:
 sidebar: main
 permalink: how_to_contribute.html